 - A child for whom the employee is legal guardian by court appointment.

-An employee's use of sick leave to care for and assist family members not described below is strictly limited to the time necessary to provide care and assistance to a spouse, child, or parent of the employee who needs the care and assistance as a direct result of a documented medical condition.
+An employee's use of sick leave to care for and assist family members not described above is strictly limited to the time necessary to provide care and assistance to a spouse, child, or parent of the employee who needs the care and assistance as a direct result of a documented medical condition.

 - An employee who must be absent from duty because of sickness, injury, or pregnancy must notify his/her supervisor at the earliest practicable time and in accordance with departmental call-in procedures.